GOTO-OBS/ZiP/README.md

 In Serial the program takes ~ 1:06 per subtraction

-In Parallell it takes ~ 38s per subtraction
+In Parallell it takes ~ 38s per subtraction (without alignment)

 ## Other needed programs + modules:
 * Python - 3.6.4